-Project S.A.F.E. acknowledges the training and skills necessary in providing quality and effective prevention and intervention resources.
-Project S.A.F.E is committed to continuously developing staff, providing support, and empowering themselves and the OXY community through various ways.
+Project S.A.F.E. acknowledges the training, skills, passion, and sensitivity necessary in providing quality and effective prevention and intervention resources.
+We are committed to continuously developing staff, providing support, and empowering ourselves and the Oxy community.

 Project S.A.F.E.
 Program Assistants

-The Program Coordinator will oversee Project S.A.F.E's overall prevention efforts.
-This includes prevention education, programming and training on topics that relate to power-based violence and Oxy's Upstander Intervention.
-Karla is very passionate about ending power-based violence and empowering survivors to heal.
-She is certified in Domestic Violence intervention as well as a Sexual Assault Counselor/ Advocate.
+The Program Coordinator, Dana Michels, oversees Project S.A.F.E.'s overall comprehensive prevention strategies and efforts.
+This includes prevention education, programming and training on topics that relate to power-based violence and Oxy's Upstander bystander intervention program.